There are various circumstances in which people receive compensation for

 If you receive a lump sum in compensation for the loss of employment, part

 of it may be tax free.
-The statutory redundancy lump sum is always tax
+The following payments are tax free:

-On a redundancy or retirement payment, you are entitled to the higher of the
+On a redundancy or retirement payment, you are entitled to one of the

 complete year of service.
 (This does not include statutory redundancy which is